CognitiveVR/c3d-webxr-sample-apps/c3d-wonderland-engine-sample-app/README.md

 # Wonderland Engine VR App with Cognitive3D Analytics

-This project is a sample [Wonderland Engine](https://wonderlandengine.com/) application that demonstrates a full integration of the [Cognitive3D](https://cognitive3d.com/) analytics SDK.
+This project is a sample [Wonderland Engine](https://wonderlandengine.com/) VR application that demonstrates an integration of the [Cognitive3D WebXR SDK](https://github.com/CognitiveVR/c3d-sdk-webxr).

 This repository includes a pre-configured Wonderland Engine project and a custom analytics component that handles the initialization and data-passing to the Cognitive3D platform.